-- To train students in basic macroeconomic concepts and theories. - To enable the students to understand the working of the economy at the aggregate level. - To equip the students with appropriate tools of analysis to deal with issues and problems of macroeconomic policy - To assist the students to develop suitable solutions for practical policy purpose that are very much expected by the society.
+• To train students in basic macroeconomic concepts and theories.

+• To enable the students to understand the working of the economy at the aggregate level.

+• To equip the students with appropriate tools of analysis to deal with issues and problems of macroeconomic policy are very much expected by the society.